Brominated Vegetable Oil, Flame Retardants, and Bromine Toxicity

 When bromine is added to vegetable oil, brominated vegetable oil or BVO is produced.
 The process gives the oil a similar density to water.
 A small amount of BVO is mixed with some citrus-flavored soft drinks—both fizzy and non-fizzy—so that the oil-soluble flavors don’t separate from the liquid.

-BVO has been banned in most European countries and in Japan, but it’s still used in both the United States and Canada.
-North American health agencies say that the chemical is safe at the levels normally used.
+BVO has been banned in some parts of the world, including Europe.
+North American health agencies say that the chemical is safe at the levels normally used in drinks.
 Some people have experienced ill effects from an excessive intake of the chemical, however.

 Brominated flame retardants escape into the environment from products containing them during the lifetime of the products or after they are thrown away.
 Unfortunately, the compounds don't break down but persist in the environment.
 In addition, if they enter the human body, they accumulate there.